 Obtaining a Library card is quick and easy.
 Cards are free and most are issued immediately.
 You may register for a card at the Ives Main Library or at any of our four branches.
-New Haven residents may also pre-register for a card online.
 Cards are valid for three years and may be used in any public library in Connecticut.

 Click here for copy of a library card application for the New Haven Free Public Library

 Haga clic aquí para obtener copia de una solicitud de tarjeta de biblioteca para la biblioteca pública de New Haven

 If you have a library card… you now have a library account.